 Are you ready to apply for a NY cannabis microbusiness license?
 Here are the steps you need to complete:

-- Create a NYBE Business Profile using a NY.Gov login or use the existing profile if you already have one
+- Create a NYBE Business Profile using a NY.Gov login or use your existing profile if you already have one.

 Cost of a NY Cannabis Microbusiness License

-If you want to apply for an adult-use microbusiness license in NY, you'll be required to pay a $1,000 fee for your application and a $4,500 fee after approval and for renewal.
+If you want to obtain an adult-use microbusiness license in NY, you'll be required to pay a non-refundable $1,000 fee for your application and a $4,500 fee upon approval and for each subsequent renewal.

 SEE applicants can get a 50% discount on all application and license fees.